 - They also captured former Castleford forward Junior Moors, in arguably their most high profile signing in the off season.

 - Featherstone appointed head coach James Webster in late 2019, after previous boss Ryan Carr decided to return to Australia for family reasons.

-- The Aussie has spent time in Super League, coaching Wakefield Trinity and Hull KR, and has guided Featherstone to seven wins from seven currently.
+- The Aussie has spent time in Super League, coaching Wakefield Trinity and Hull KR, and has guided Featherstone to a current 100% record in the League competition.

 - Rovers among their ranks boast a number of former Bulls, such as Kris Welham, who was the club’s player of the season in 2016, scoring 29 tries in one season before leaving to join Salford.

 - James Harrison, who came through the club’s academy also wears the blue and white of Featherstone in 2021.

 - Most notably, Dane Chisholm joined Featherstone mid-way through 2019 and will look to line up against Bradford on Sunday, back at the stadium he spent two seasons at.

 - Featherstone play their home games at the Millennium Stadium, also known as Post Office Road, which has a capacity of 6,954.